hyperio546/termux-xfce/README.md

 # Termux XFCE <br>
-I give you....Termux with a gui! <br>
+I give you...Termux with a GUI! <br>
-Termux does support a gui (XFCE and LXQT mainly) <br>
+Termux does support a GUI (XFCE and LXQT mainly) <br>
-XFCE being one of the most rich and best DEs, I decided to make a script that can install XFCE on Termux without any modifications! <br>
+XFCE being one of the most customisable and best DEs, I decided to make a script that can install XFCE on Termux without any modifications! <br>
 # How to install? <br>
-Just run
+* Just run:
 ```
 apt install wget -y && wget "https://raw.githubusercontent.com/neoteche/termux-xfce/main/install.sh" && chmod +x install.sh && ./install.sh
 ```